 Making your own Corn Husk Doll:

 A Corn Husk Doll is a Native American toy made out of the husks of corn a corn cob.
 Making Corn Husk Dolls were then adopted by the early European settlers in the United States, who then added their own garments similar to that of a European settler.
 These homemade toys are a great project for kids and adults to take a step back in time.
-Trails & Rails Museum has several kits available in the gift shop, that can be arranged for a non-contact purchase, with the necessary materials to construct these dolls.
+Trails & Rails Museum has several kits available in the gift shop with the necessary materials to construct these dolls.
 See these instructions and pictures below to make your own doll!